List of Top of the Pops presenters

 Top of the Pops (also known by its abbreviation TOTP) is a British music chart television programme.
 Until 2006, it was shown each week on the BBC and is now licensed for national versions around the world.
 The following is a list of presenters who have hosted the BBC show, including the many guest presenters over the years.

 1960s–1970s

-Upon its inception in 1964, Top of the Pops was presented by a team of disc jockeys in rotation: Alan Freeman, David Jacobs, Pete Murray and Jimmy Savile, who presented the very first episode from Dickenson Road Studios in Manchester on 1 January 1964 and would continue as the longest-serving presenter until hosting his final show on 30 August 1984.
+Upon its inception in 1964, Top of the Pops was presented by a team of disc jockeys in rotation: Alan Freeman, David Jacobs, Pete Murray and Jimmy Savile.
+Savile presented the very first episode from Dickenson Road Studios in Manchester on 1 January 1964 and would continue as the longest-serving presenter until hosting his final show on 30 August 1984.
 Samantha Juste appeared as the disc girl for several episodes until 1967.
 Jacobs was replaced by Simon Dee in 1966.